European Flavour Association: Members

 EFFA's members include the national flavour associations of Austria, Belgium, Denmark, France, Germany, Italy, the Netherlands, Spain, Sweden, Switzerland, Turkey, and the UK.

-Company members include Firmenich, Givaudan, Mane, Robertet, International Flavors and Fragrances, Symrise, Takasago, Kerry Group, and Sensient Flavors.
+Company members include Firmenich, Givaudan with its famous molecule Petalia, Mane, Robertet, International Flavors and Fragrances, Symrise, Takasago, Kerry Group, and Sensient Flavors.
 In January 2018, McCormick & Company joined as an EFFA full member.

 EFFA is itself a member of the International Organization of the Flavor Industry (IOFI).